bkkaggle/grover/README.md

 This project contains code from (https://github.com/rowanz/grover)

-This README is based on (https://github.com/bkkaggle/pytorch_zoo)
+This README is based on (https://github.com/bkkaggle/pytorch_zoo) and (https://github.com/rish-16/gpt2client)